Party Wall Agreement For Loft Conversion: A Detailed Guide

 What is a party wall?

 As a general rule, a wall is a party wall whenever a damage to that wall, or structure in general, could damage other owners’ properties.
+Modifications to a shared structure can impact neighbouring properties and may require formal agreements under the Party Wall Act 1996.
 For example, when excavation is required, the party wall can apply to properties that are up to a 6m distance from the place of excavation.

 What is the Party Wall Act 1996?